arestivo/slides/markdown/php.md

 Break ends execution of the current **for**, **foreach**, **while**, **do-while** or **switch** structure.

-Continue skips the rest of the current loop iteration and continue execution at the condition evaluation.
+Continue skips the rest of the current loop iteration and continues execution at the condition evaluation.

 ```php
 while ($expr) {